Lynda Stoner

-Lynda Stoner (born 10 September 1953) is an Australian former actress and animal rights activist.
+Lynda Stoner (born 10 September 1953) is an Australian former actress, most notable for her roles on the small screen on television soap operas and serials is an animal rights activist.
 She is the chief executive of Animal Liberation, an animal rights charity.

 Stoner was an Animal Justice Party candidate for the Senate representing New South Wales at the 2016 federal election.